infopz/pzgram/docs/guide2.md

 bot.set_commands(commands)
 ```

-As you can see, i wrote the `ping_command` function,
+As you can see the `ping_command` function,
-that is a simple function that prints the first name of the message sender and the text of the message and send to the chat the message "Pong!".
+is a simple function that prints the first name of the message sender and the text of the message and then it sends the message "Pong!" to the user that triggered the function.

-To connect this funcion to the command `/ping`, i pass to the `set_commands` method of the bot, a dictionary containing as a key, the string with the name of the command,
-and as the value, the funcion name (without the round brackets)
+In order to connect a command to a function, you need to create a dictionary containing, as key, the name of the command (`ping`) and the function that needs to be triggered (`ping_command`).
+This dictionary will be then given as parameter to the `set_command` method.

 ## Possible Parameters

-You can write as function parameters the ones listed below:
+You can give to the functions that represent the command (`ping_command`, for example) the parameters listed below:

 * **message**: {Message Object} Data about the received message
 * **chat**: {Chat Object} Chat in wich the message was sent